SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 ### Templates

 To create a new doc quickly, use a template.
 You can copy and paste the file, add your content, and submit a PR.
-If you need formats for specific code, see the formats template.

 * [Doc topic (generic) template](docs/contributing/templates/template-doc.md)
 * [Partner app template](docs/contributing/templates/template-partner-app.md)